git-submariner/oddlyspecific/content/misc/WIP - We are just getting started.md

 ---
 tags:
   - onboarding
+aliases:
+  - WIP
 ---

 If you are reading this you've arrived before the knowledge.
 Maybe come back later and see, if we've added some content.

+Learn more about our [[Goals for the oddlyspecific knowledge base|goals for the oddlyspecific knowledge base]]!

 ---